RyanCheng98153/llm-remove-mistake/archieve/responses/result_unrelevant_conversation.md

 **Person B:** "Wow, that’s impressive.
 I wonder what impact that will have on travel."

 **Person A:** "Wait a minute… <hint> I just realized I got that wrong!
 It was actually a bill for improving infrastructure in urban areas.
 There’s no talk of a nationwide high-speed rail line, especially not through the Alaskan tundra!
-I’m not sure where I got that from."
+I’m not sure where I got that from."</hint>

 **Person B:** "Haha, that’s alright.
 It’s good to see the government prioritizing infrastructure, though.
 It can make a big difference in people’s lives."